 Hi, I'm Kristy!
 I'm a writer, photographer, humane educator, solutionary lifestyle coach, vegan cooking coach, and a mom to three cats and a guinea pig.
-VegfulLife is the place to find news, tips, and recipes on how to live a more conscious, connected, and compassionate life.
+Learn more about me...